ericfortis/quick-reference/macOS.md

 - Drop localhost.cert into the app
 - Select the Localhost cert, expand Trust, select "Always Trust"
 - Restart the browser

+## SVG
+In Finder, the preview is cropped to the drawing size (as opposed to page) when it only has viewBox (it shouldn't have width and height)